-Summary shows topics covered in exam and what maximum points could be earned in it.
+The summary shows topics covered in the exam and what maximum points could be earned in it.
 Then it indicates score range (≤50%, 51%–70%, or >70%) in which candidate’s score falls.

 Did not pass candidates are divided into 10 approximately score bands.
 A score band of 1 indicates performance in the bottom 10% (furthest from the MPS), a score band of 10 indicates performance in the top 10% (closest to the MPS).